 - Franks v.
 Delaware, (1978) 438 U.S. 154, 155 (“…where the defendant makes a substantial preliminary showing that a false statement knowingly and intentionally, or with reckless disregard for the truth, was included by the affiant in the warrant affidavit, and if the allegedly false statement is necessary to the finding of probable cause, the Fourth Amendment requires that a hearing be held at the defendant’s request.”)

 - People v.
-Brown, (1989) 207 Cal.App.3d 1541, 1548 (“Here, because the court elected to conduct an in camera hearing to determine the truth or falsity of the information given to Meyer, we assume the court believed Brown’s affidavits raised sufficient questions to warrant further inquiry.
+Brown, (Court of Appeal, 1989) 207 Cal.App.3d 1541, 1548 (“Here, because the court elected to conduct an in camera hearing to determine the truth or falsity of the information given to Meyer, we assume the court believed Brown’s affidavits raised sufficient questions to warrant further inquiry.
 The court correctly questioned the informants in camera to determine what they had told Meyer.
 As a result of this inquiry the court was satisfied that the preliminary showing was rebutted and the officer’s affidavit was not materially false.
 It therefore concluded there was no need for an evidentiary hearing.
 Through this procedure the court complied with [California] Evidence Code section 1042, subdivision (d), and Franks v.
 Delaware.”)

 - See Franks, endnote 17 above at 156. (“In the event that at that hearing the allegation of perjury or reckless disregard is established by the defendant by a preponderance of the evidence, and, with the affidavit’s false material set to one side, the affidavit’s remaining content is insufficient to establish probable cause, the search warrant must be voided and the fruits of the search excluded to the same extent as if probable cause was lacking on the face of the affidavit.”)